henri/spb/README.md

       * built in [Tor](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) client
       * built in [Snowflake](https://support.brave.app/hc/en-us/articles/9059440641421-What-is-the-Snowflake-extension) extension (contribute to the Tor network)

-> <sub>These projects and SPB are non-exclusive.
-Get synergetic and combine these tools together.
-As an Example use Cubes and Tails together.</sub>
+> <sub>These projects and SPB are not mutually exclusive.
+Get synergetic and combine tools together.
+As an Example use Cubes, Tor and Tails together.</sub>

 Is this list incomplete?
 If you know of a privacy focused system missing from this list [let me know](https://github.com/henri/spb/discussions).